 Diversity and inclusion speakers serve to improve the inclusivity of a workplace environment.
-Helping businesses strive for better practices in diversity, they speak candidly about their own experiences, as well as discuss the best ways to ensure a workplace that welcomes all employees - regardless of race, gender, sexuality or disability.
+Helping businesses strive for better practices in diversity, they speak candidly about their own experiences, as well as discuss the best ways to create a workplace that welcomes all employees - regardless of race, gender, sexuality or disability.

 Acknowledging that all team members should be treated equally and recognised for the unique contribution they make, top diversity speakers understand the essential role that diversity plays in creating a modern, forward-thinking business.

 Diversity in the workplace has come a long way over the past decades, but further progress is required.
 According to Forbes, diversity and inclusion sits on the backburner compared to other HR initiatives, with 41% of managers claiming they are "too busy" to create diversity initiatives.
-It is simply not good enough, so diversity speakers are booked to trigger transformative change.
+It is simply not good enough, so diverse speakers are booked to trigger transformative change.

 5 Top Diversity & Inclusion Speakers